learn-co-students/js-from-dom-to-node-bootcamp-prep-000/README.md

 Congratulations!
 You are now able to understand how Javascript interacts with websites through the DOM.
 That's a big deal.
-Take a few seconds, breathe in, breath out and realize that you now know something you didn't before.
+Take a few seconds, breathe in, breathe out and realize that you now know something you didn't before.
 Only a few lessons ago, you didn't even know what the DOM was.
 Now you understand how to manipulate it.